 This Sober October we encourage you to take the challenge to be alcohol-free and pursue sobriety to improve your health and wellbeing while doing it Naturally.
-Whether it’s because you feel that alcohol is already a serious problem or you want to avoid it becoming problematic, Natural Medicine can help to support you to change habits around drinking.
+Whether it’s because you feel that alcohol is already a serious problem or want to avoid it becoming problematic, Natural Medicine can help you change drinking habits.
 As we come towards the tail end of 2020, this month is a great opportunity to take a step towards sobriety to improve your health and wellbeing.

 With the effects of a global pandemic, this year coinciding with an increase in sales of beer, wine, and spirits, its not uncommon to feel like drinking alcohol has become a more regular habit.
 A lack of social life on the one hand but more recreational time (or at least, time at home) on the other hand means we may have been more likely to be drinking and in some cases drinking alone, with stress playing a major role in why we might choose to reach for a drink.

 While the obvious inebriating effects of alcohol may seem short-lived, the longer-term consequences can become clear over time.
-Poor sleep and mood change as a result of alcohol intake may lead to further dependence as alcohol is then perceived as the solution to the problems it can create.
+Poor sleep and mood change due to alcohol intake may lead to further dependence as alcohol is then perceived as the solution to the problems it can create.